keithbowes/b2evolution/readme.md

 ## Objectives

 This is [a fork](https://github.com/keithbowes/b2evolution) of the [upstream project](https://github.com/b2evolution/b2evolution), focusing on a small project used for blogs and CMSes.
-The primary changes in this fork are:
+The primary goals this fork are:

 - [X] Sort categories alphabetically rather than based on ID.
 - [X] Restore xg.php for translations.